sccallahan/WARPqpcr/vignettes/shiny_app_usage_github.md

 <img src="Overall_web_page.png" width="75%" />

-Users can this select which analysis they would like to perform!
+Users can then select which analysis they would like to perform!

 **NB:** For the single and biological replicate analysis, the coefficient of variation (CV) is calculated and meant to be used as a measure of technical replicate consistency.
 If the CV of any samples goes above 1%, a warning message will displayed prompting you to go to the raw and average CT values of the analysis and consider removing outliers: